High Temperature Proton Exchange Membrane fuel cell

 High Temperature Proton Exchange Membrane fuel cells (HT-PEMFC), also known as High Temperature Polymer Electrolyte Membrane fuel cells, are a type of PEM fuel cells which can be operated at temperatures between 120 and 200 °C. HT-PEM fuel cells are used for both stationary and portable applications.
-The HT-PEM fuel cell is usually supplied with hydrogen or a hydrogen-rich gas like reformate gas formed by the reforming of methanol, ethanol, natural gas or LPG.

 Science

 Overview

 The HT-PEM fuel cell was developed in 1995 for operation at higher cell temperatures aiming at lower sensitivity of PEM fuel cells regarding impurities.
 Thus HT-PEM fuel cell technology is one of the youngest fuel cell types and HT-PEM fuel cell systems have been produced since the early 21st century by several companies.

 The membrane consists of an acid and temperature resistant polymer which has the ability to uptake acid which acts as electrolyte.
 Commonly polybenzimidazole (PBI) is used as a membrane and Phosphoric acid is used as an electrolyte.
 The HT-PEM fuel cell technology is similar to Phosphoric Acid Fuel Cell (PAFC), but mainly differs in the membrane which is used in HT-PEM fuel cell and makes portable applications possible for HT-PEM fuel cells.